 Floor 5: 1880s - 1940s Collection

 The sixth floor is dedicated to special exhibitions.
-From the large windows on the top floor, there are amazing views of Midtown Manhattan, where important buildings such as Rockefeller Center, St. Patrick's Cathedral, and Grand Central Station are located.
+From the large windows on the top floor there are amazing views of Midtown Manhattan where important buildings such as Rockefeller Center, St. Patrick's Cathedral and Grand Central Station are located.

-Isabel's Traveler tip
+Isabel's traveller tip

 Other museums that may interest you

 If you want to complete your visit to New York with some other museum, I can not fail to recommend the Museum of Natural History, one of the most impressed me the first time I visited.
 I tell you all about my experience in the article about Museum of Natural History New York Tickets: how to buy and prices.